LTS-VVE/ReliaChat/README.md

 # Please star our project 🙌✨❤👀!
 > [!IMPORTANT]
-> We are nearing the project's completion.
-At this stage, we will host our project and cross our fingers!
-Whether or not we move on to a different phase, all rights are reserved to LTS-VVE, and if the project is dropped, LTS-VVE will decide what to do with their software.<br><br>
+> New update to `1.3.5-Beta`:<br>
+> 1. Local Model Uplaods via non-external server setup has been added, however not yet compatible for Android or iOS as it is an unsupported package in flet.<br>We are active working to port the LLAMA.cpp library into a flet extention in order for it to become supported for Android Devices. <br>`(Note: This feature is not translated and only available in the English version)`
+> 2. New update to over-all inferstructure update.
+> 3. Planning `Google PlayStore` release for a finalized version.
-> We are starting to port our Flet app to a different framework, and we might not fully transition and leave the framework as it is.
-This process will take some time.
-In the meantime, we will focus on the current state of the app, such as local model processing within the app, separate chats, AI LLMs fine-tuned for specific fields, image processing, and more.
+> Starting to port our Flet app to a different framework, and we might not fully transition and leave the framework as it is.
-> <br><br> We are close to finishing polishing our application, models, website and more.
-The estimated time (ETA) is Wednesday 9th of April 2025.<br>(This was originally meant to be hosted in 26th of March but pushed due to unstable weather).

 > [!NOTE]
 > We have fixed the backend issue, and you can now officially chat with an LLM of your choice, at any time.
 (As long as the model is installed).<br><br>